AdityaP1502/EM---calculator/README.md

 ## Supported Calculation
 You can use this calculator to calculate problem given below:
 1. Transmited and reflected wave perpendicular to surface for multiple interface
 2. Transmited and reflected wave at any angle.
-Only for two medium
+Only for two medium.
+Support for general boundary plane(__not just in z = 0, y = 0, or x = 0__)
 <br></br>
 __Notes__: For detailed explaination on implemented calculation and mode, refer to docs.
+(For now the docs is incomplete)

 # Installation
 To install, just clone this repository